Billy DeBeck: Snuffy Smith

 Barney Google's popularity persisted into the Depression era; in 1933, Fortune magazine reported DeBeck's weekly earnings at $1200.
 In the spring of 1933, DeBeck hired 17-year-old Fred Lasswell as an assistant after seeing a big poster of Lasswell's funny characters rushing to the Tampa Chamber of Commerce Jamboree.
-De Beck was a refined city gentleman, an avid golfer, world traveler, and bon vivant.
+DeBeck was a refined city gentleman, an avid golfer, world traveler, and bon vivant.
 He wanted to create a rural down-home character with whom depression-era audiences could relate.
 He needed some help.
 Fred Lasswell was a confirmed hayseed from the sticks with much kinfolk wisdom, make-do humor, a talent for drawing clean lines and blending funny images with text.
 Lasswell recalls his "big tour with Billy" and the copious notes DeBeck took of Hillbilly phrases, while Lasswell drew sketches of backwoods characters, critters and scenes he already knew.
 The result became comic strip history in 1934, when Snuffy Smith met Barney Google and sales of the comic strip, soon to become Barney Google and Snuffy Smith, soared.
 Over the next seven years, Lasswell became the son DeBeck never had.
 DeBeck sent him to apprentice with some of the great illustrators, to study at the Art Students League in New York, and to walk the streets of the city with a sketchbook to capture the movement, personalities and situations he saw.
 After eight years of mentoring Lasswell, DeBeck died and Lasswell took over his mentor's strip.
 Under Lasswell Barney Google and Snuffy Smith has become the longest continuously produced comic strip in American's newspaper history.